TradeTrust/documentation/docs/verifiable-document/dns-proof.md

 ```

 > Note that it can take some time for the record to be correctly propagated to the DNS, even though it usually takes 10 to 15s.

+> Temporary domains created has a limited duration before expiry.
+Always take note of the [expiry](#created-with-expiry) in cli.
+An expired domain will not pass verification of documents.